philjord/java3d-examples-and/README.md

 Java3D Examples Readme
 ===
+NOTE! mavenisation mean sthe class path no longer is used in building, so all dependancies demand they bemavens and installed and so on
+So I've just linked the source form teh 3 required projects until I decide how to deploy those odd shims

 This project contains the source code for the Java3D example programs.

 The source code for j3d-examples is licensed under a Berkely Software Distribution (BSD) License.